sds100/KeyMapper/docs/known-issues.md

+## Key Mapper randomly stops

+Key Mapper has been killed while it has been in the background.
+You must read **ALL** of this so that the problem can be solved super quickly.
+If you go to the developer without reading this then they will show you this same text again so **READ** it now! 🙂

+Here is how to fix it:

+1. Many phone manufacturers (especially Xiaomi and Huawei) love to kill apps when they are running in the background.
+This is **NOT** the developer's fault and there is nothing they can do to fix it so don't leave a bad review when this happens. **YOU** might be able to fix it by turning off these app killing "features".
+Follow the amazing online guide at https://dontkillmyapp.com that shows you how to *hopefully* turn all this off.

+2. Turn the accessibility service off and on again and try to use Key Mapper like normal.

+3. You must **not** do the rest of these steps if this is the first time that you have completed step 1.

+4. In some **very rare** cases there is a bug in Key Mapper that causes it to crash while it is running in the background.
+You will need to send a bug report so that the developer can investigate the issue.
+Tap "Report bug" in Key Mapper's home screen menu.

 ## Volume increases to max/minimum when pressing power and the respective volume button when the device is off

 This seems to be a bug with accessibility services on Android Pie+ on some devices.
 It also happens with the Macrodroid app when you only enable their accessibility service which filters key events.
 I tested Key Mapper with no code in the onKeyEvent function in the accessibility service and it still happens.
 These are the devices that I've tested.